LegalAll the legal stuff in one place

 3.5 Refusal to perform by the disco due to breach of any of these conditions will result in payment in full upon demand.

-3.6 Payments are to be in cash, by cheque (made payable to: Mr. G. Carter) or by BACS.
+3.6 Payments are to be made by cash, by cheque (payable to: Mr. G. Carter) or by BACS (Bank Transfer).

-3.8 Late payment will be charged at the UK base rate plus 8% as per “The Late Payment of Commercial Debts (Interest) Act 1998”, as amended and supplemented by the “Late Payments of Commercial Debts Regulations 2002”.
+3.8 Late payment will be charged at the UK base rate plus 8%, plus the relevant statutory compensation as per “The Late Payment of Commercial Debts (Interest) Act 1998”, as amended and supplemented by the “Late Payments of Commercial Debts Regulations 2002”.

 4.1 The customer accepts full responsibility for the actions of all persons in attendance at the event (other than the disco staff) which may result in loss or damage to equipment, and/or injury to person(s)

-4.2 The customer accepts full liability for any and all equipment supplied by Streetbeat or by a third party for the event, which has been damaged, lost or stolen.
+4.2 The customer accepts full liability for all equipment supplied by Streetbeat or by a third party for the event, which has been damaged, lost or stolen.

 4.3 All subsequent hire charges to Streetbeat as a result of damaged and/or stolen equipment, and/or injury to person(s) (as in term 4.1 and/or term 4.2) shall be the customer’s liability.